Introduction

 Procedure:

 With the throttle wide open, carefully grind the threaded ends off the throttle plate screws (since they are “staked” to keep them in place), and remove the butterfly plate.
-Look CAREFULLY at the throttleshaft, as you are going to cut the drilled side off, leaving just the threaded half of the shaft (know as “half-shafting”).
+Look CAREFULLY at the throttle shaft, as you are going to cut the drilled side off, leaving just the threaded half of the shaft (known as “half-shafting”).

 Once you are absolutely positive which side is to be removed, use a coping saw or cutoff wheel to remove that half of the throttle shaft.
 Carefully grind the remaining nubs flush.
 This simple mod will increase the air through your stock TB at least 5%.